rlennon/Doodle/src/infra/terraform/README.md

 - api
 - web

-on LYIT esxi virtual environment.
+for both staging and production environments on LYIT esxi virtual host.

 ## Dependencies